 WordPress is a free and open source blogging tool and a content management system (CMS) based on PHP and MySQL.Features includes plugin architecture and a template system.

 WordPress is free software to download, install, use and modify.
 WordPress is easy to setup, manage, and update.
-WordPress is extendable by using themes and plugins.
+WordPress is extendable by using themes and You may use the following CSS codes embplugins.
 Thousands of professionally designed themes are available.
 WordPress plugins add complex business features to your website without having to hire a coder.
 WordPress is search engine friendly.

 As there are many advantages in using WordPress for blog and websites, WordPress has gained popularity in the world and it is becoming very popular in Bhutan too.
 It is found that many websites in Bhutan including government websites are developed using WordPress.